Mobile Application Security: The Ultimate Checklist

 #1: Traditional Signature File Antivirus Approach

 Traditional antivirus software is a program designed to prevent, detect, and mitigate malware threats and functions.
-In general, Android and IOS devices are void of the need to implement antivirus software given that their operating system has already one in place.
-That said, incorporating a traditional signature file antivirus is one of the ways vendors prevent malware and other cyber attacks from reaching their mobile apps.
+IOS and Android devices are generally void of the need to implement antivirus software, given that their operating system already has one.
+That said to exploit vulnerabilities and protect mobile apps, incorporating a traditional signature file antivirus is one of the ways vendors prevent malware and other cyber attacks from reaching their mobile apps.

-The traditional signature file antivirus model creates a signature file on the device that all apps and documents are compared to.
-However, as mobile apps and devices evolve, the effectiveness of the approach has diminished over time.
+The traditional signature file antivirus model creates a signature file on the device where all apps and documents are compared.
+However, as mobile IOS and Android app and devices evolve, the approach's effectiveness has diminished over time.

-To ensure that the Traditional Signature File Antivirus approach is fully maximized, it must be able to deliver the following features:
+To ensure that the Traditional Signature File Antivirus approach is fully maximized, it must deliver the following security features:

 #2: Hybrid-AI Cloud Security

 Hybrid-AI Cloud Security involves software-defined networking (SDN), virtualization, and application support across all layers of the product or service.
-This method protects data, applications, and infrastructure that is associated with IT architecture.
-It also incorporates a level of workload portability, orchestration, and management across multiple IT environments, with at least one private or public cloud.
+This method protects app security data, applications, user devices, and infrastructure associated with IT architecture.
+It also incorporates workload portability, orchestration, and management across multiple IT environments with at least one private or public cloud.

-Implementing hybrid-AI cloud security has the potential to significantly reduce the exposure of your data to cyber threats.
-This method allows you to keep sensitive and vital data away from the public space while still being able to take advantage of the cloud for data with little to no risks.
-Hybrid-AI Cloud Security is ideal for enterprises shifting to digitizing their workload and moving from traditional workplaces to mobile and digital.
+Implementing hybrid AI cloud security can significantly reduce your data's exposure to cyber threats.
+An app developer can keep sensitive and vital data away from the public space while taking advantage of the cloud for data with little to no risks.

 #3: Intermediary Cloud Approach

-This approach is ideal for mobile devices that are consistently connected to the internet or to mobile data.
+This approach is ideal for mobile devices consistently connected to the internet or mobile data.
 On the other hand, devices with weak and slow networks can suffer or lag in performance.
-This method has the potential to run fast and extensive processes on high-powered cloud servers which can eliminate the restrictions of on-device resources.
+This method has the potential to run fast and extensive processes on high-powered cloud servers, which can eliminate the restrictions of on-device resources.

 #4: Mobile Behavioral Analysis

-The Mobile Behavioral Analysis approach is an AI-based preloaded application that prevents malicious activity within a mobile device by flagging suspicious behavior.
+The mobile behavioral analysis approach is an AI-based preloaded application that prevents malicious activity within a mobile device by flagging suspicious behavior and intellectual property theft.
 Although most of its functions happen locally within the device, a part of this approach uses a cloud-based component where the agent occasionally downloads new suspicious behaviors to flag on the device.

-This process is one of the best ways to find zero-day exploits.
-It uses crowd-sourcing to obtain and test files.
-However, its process is closer to a behavior-based approach rather than a simple penetration testing associated with the traditional signature file antivirus approach.
+This process is one of the best ways to find zero-day exploits, using crowd-sourcing to obtain and test files.
+However, its process is closer to a behavior-based approach than a simple penetration testing associated with the traditional signature file antivirus approach.

 The OWASP Mobile Security Testing Standards

-Enterprises and developers who are venturing into securing their mobile applications with the highest security level must acknowledge a set of standards when conducting tests and security implementations to avoid compliance issues.
+To avoid compliance issues, enterprises and development teams venturing into securing mobile applications with the highest security level must acknowledge standards when conducting tests and security implementations.
 As a mobile application security professional, it is best to follow Open Web Application Security Project (OWASP) standards when conducting mobile penetration testing.

 OWASP is a nonprofit organization that works to improve the security of software.
 It takes advantage of community-led open-source software projects to implement improved security across software and technology.

-When implementing a security system for your mobile application, it is best to follow the OWASP Mobile Security Testing Guide, which is a comprehensive manual for mobile app security testing and reverse engineering.
-It describes technical processes for verifying the controls listed in the OWASP Mobile Application Verification Standard (MASVS)..
+When implementing a security system for your mobile application, following the OWASP Mobile Security Testing Guide, a comprehensive manual for mobile app security testing and reverse engineering is best.
+It describes technical processes for verifying the controls listed in the OWASP Mobile Application Verification Standard (MASVS).

 What is Mobile Application Security Testing?

-As mentioned, the rise of mobile devices has increased in recent years.
+The use of mobile devices has increased in recent years.
 It has become a critical part or function that significantly contributes to our everyday lives.
-According to studies, mobile app revenue is predicted to reach over US$935 billion by 2023.
+Mobile app revenue is predicted to reach over US$935 billion by 2023.

-To have robust and effective mobile app security testing, it is ideal to conduct the testing at an early stage to quickly identify the weaknesses, vulnerabilities, and threats that impact an app.
+For robust and effective mobile app security testing, it is ideal to conduct it early to quickly identify the weaknesses, vulnerabilities, and threats that impact an app.
 There are several ways to test your mobile application’s security.
 Here are the most common ways to go about it:

 Penetration testing, also known as pentesting, is one of the most common ways to test the security and functions of a mobile application during its development.
 It is one of the quickest ways to get valuable initial outside assessments of your mobile application.

-Here security professionals perform intentional attacks and threat simulations to test the security of the mobile application and seek out exploitable vulnerabilities in systems, networks, websites, and applications.
+Security professionals perform intentional attacks and threat simulations to test the mobile application's security and seek exploitable vulnerabilities in systems, networks, websites, and applications.

 Automated mobile application security testing is another way to test your mobile security.
-This method detects an app's security, privacy, and code quality issues on Android and iOS applications.
-Numerous automated tools available today are capable of analyzing the source code of your application while performing dynamic analysis on the behavior of the application.
+This method detects an app's security, privacy, and code quality issues on third-party app stores such as Android and iOS.
+Numerous automated tools like runtime application self-protection (RASP) available today can analyze your application's source code while performing dynamic analysis on the application's behavior.
 This method is also known as white-box testing.

-There are many other ways to conduct mobile security testing.
+There are many other ways to conduct mobile app security testing.
 Other alternatives vary from Bug Bounties to crowd-sourced app security testing.
-When using third-party programs to find vulnerabilities must be supplemented with internal security practices like threat modeling, code reviews, and automated security testing.
+Using third-party programs to find vulnerabilities must complement internal security practices like threat modeling, code reviews, and automated security testing.

 The Techniques of Mobile Application Security Testing